 The Importance of Diagnostics in Eliminating Diseases

-As part of our mission, we are developing easy to use, rapid, inexpensive diagnostics to specifically detect infections associated with loiasis, lymphatic filariasis, and river blindness.
-We are passionate about serving the needs of the underprivileged within our capacity as scientists.
-In addition, we believe it is important to increase public awareness of the dire need to improve global health.
+As part of our mission, we are developing easy to use, rapid, inexpensive diagnostics to specifically detect infections associated with loiasis, lymphatic filariasis, river blindness, and Buruli ulcer.
+We are passionate about serving the needs of the underprivileged within our capacity as scientists and believe it is important to increase public awareness of the dire need to improve global health.
 The community’s resulting civic engagement can make an impact globally and DDTD wants to lead these efforts.

-At an international level, DDTD embraces the idea of eliminating diseases that do not belong in the 21st century.
+DDTD embraces the idea of eliminating diseases that do not belong in the 21st century.
 The first step towards eliminating a disease is the ability to detect it.
 Mapping diseases is critical for the World Health Organization (WHO) and its affiliates to initiate mass drug administration programs, allocate resources, monitor progress, and eventually verify elimination.
-DDTD focuses on Neglected Tropical Diseases (NTDs), a group of diseases that afflicts 1 in 6 people, or approximately 1.4 billion individuals worldwide.
+Neglected Tropical Diseases is a group of diseases that afflicts 1 in 6 people, or approximately 1.4 billion individuals worldwide.
 NTDs are severely debilitating, lower cognitive function in children, and hamper economic development.
 Worldwide, 149 countries and territories are affected by at least one NTD, resulting in approximately 57 million years of life lost due to premature disability.

 President and Founder